What is the Self-Employment Tax?

 - Vehicle use

-If you are sure to earn more than $ 400 a year, you should apply for a social security number (SSN) or taxpayer identification number or an employer identification number.
-These numbers help the federal government to identify you easily.
-Then, you would require the following forms.
+If one is sure to earn more than $ 400 a year, they should apply for a social security number (SSN), or taxpayer-identification number, or an employer identification number.
+These numbers help the federal government to identify them easily.
+The next step is to have the following self-employment tax forms.

-- Form 1040-SR to quantify the benefits under social security programs.
+- Form 1040-SR to quantify the benefits of social security programs.

 - Form 1040 (Schedule C) to report the net income or loss